gayathrinamasivayam/capturetocaption/ProductCaptions/README.md

 DataPreprocess_1_duplicateremoval.py - the program that removes duplicate images

-DataPreprocess_subsetselect_data.py -the program that can select a subset of good training data
+DataPreprocess_2_selectsubsetofdata* -the program  can select a subset of good training data eliminating noisy data, this is a customized program if the dataset is all sofas